-This never ending cycle is tempered by a trajectory of linear descent shown through the narrative in the processes of aging and degeneration that the characters undergo.
-There is a sense of the degeneration of time between the first and second act, the second act being shorter than the first.
-Another manifestation of this degeneration of time is that Pozzo is blind when he returns in the second act.
-His blindness leads him to ponder upon this concept of circular time:
+This never-ending cycle is tempered by a trajectory of linear descent shown through the narrative in the processes of ageing and degeneration that the characters undergo.
+There is a sense of degeneration between the first and second act, the second being shorter than the first.
+Another manifestation of this degeneration is that Pozzo is blind when he returns in the second act.
+His blindness leads him to ponder this concept of circular time:

 “Have you done tormenting me with your accursed time … one day I went blind … one day we were born, one day we shall die … they give birth astride of a grave, the light gleams an instant, then it’s night once more” (p58).

 This contrast in circular and linear time is most apparent in the round song sung by Vladimir: